 MVP Action Grant Overview

-Beyond municipalities who have achieved “MVP Community” status, this RFR is also open to other Commonwealth “political subdivisions” and any authorities, commissions, boards, and instrumentalities of those eligible entities.
+Beyond municipalities who have achieved “MVP Community” status, Action Grants are also open to other Commonwealth “political subdivisions” and any authorities, commissions, boards, and instrumentalities of those eligible entities.
 Such eligible entities should apply for projects that align with priorities in an MVP-approved municipal climate resilience plan and should also include a letter of support from the municipality/ies related to the project.
 Tribal governments are also eligible.

 The MVP program has 10 MVP Core Principles that should be incorporated into MVP Action Grant applications.